hglanz/DSFellow_COVID_SocialMedia/README.md

 ### April 25th, 2021
 After a few days of running code on my machine, I now have sentiment scores for all of March 2020

+### April 28th, 2021
+I found a dataset that contains case and death rates.
+It's a little messy so I need to clean it first.